Crank–Nicolson method: Example: 2D diffusion

-Solving such a linear system is not practical due to extremely high time complexity of solving a linear system by the means of Gaussian elimination or even Strassen algorithm.
+Solving such a linear system is costly.
 Hence an alternating-direction implicit method can be implemented to solve the numerical PDE, whereby one dimension is treated implicitly, and other dimension explicitly for half of the assigned time step and conversely for the remainder half of the time step.
 The benefit of this strategy is that the implicit solver only requires a tridiagonal matrix algorithm to be solved.
 The difference between the true Crank–Nicolson solution and ADI approximated solution has an order of accuracy of $O(\Delta t^4)$ and hence can be ignored with a sufficiently small time step.